 - An employer may not base an employment decision or a condition of employment (job offer, promotion, bonus, etc.) on a record of arrest or detention that did not result in a conviction.

 Additionally, juvenile records and sealed records are protected from disclosure:

 - An employer may not ask employees to disclose information relating to a juvenile arrest or adjudication

 - An employer may not ask employees to disclose information concerning pretrial or post-trial diversion programs or concerning convictions that have been judicially dismissed or sealed by law

 Juvenile records and sealed records are also prohibited from consideration when making employment decisions.

-If you are a San Francisco employee or employer in need of advice or representation concerning wage and hour disputes, retaliation, whistleblower protections, workplace discrimination, or other California labor law issues, contact the Bay Area employment law attorneys Richard Koss and Rand L. Stephens at 650-722-7046 on the San Francisco Peninsula, or 925-757-1700 in the East Bay.
+If you are a San Francisco employee or employer in need of advice or representation concerning wage and hour disputes, retaliation, whistleblower protections, workplace discrimination, or other California labor law issues, contact the Richard Koss Bay Area employment law attorneys at 650-722-7046 on the San Francisco Peninsula, or 925-757-1700 in the East Bay.